20 Reasons to Spend $20 on a Notebook

 7. Notebooks like ours aren't as simple to make as people think.
 It's just a bunch of paper bound together! you say.
 But look closely and you'll see how the manufacturing process is really a handful of manufacturing processes in a row.

 We'll go into more detail in a future blog post, but to give you an idea: the paper alone has to be cut, printed, cut again, cornered, folded, and formed into signatures before being sewn into the binding.
 Meanwhile, the binding (and cover, and patch, and so on) each have to be made separately—and THEN brought together into a notebook.

 8. Notebooks like ours aren't as cheap to make as people think.
 Having read the above, it probably won't shock you to read that, no, our notebooks do not cost us "pennies" to make, even overseas.
-They cost us multiple dollars apiece, actually—and that's not including packaging, quality control, shipping everything from the factory halfway around the world, or everything to bring it to market (which is still quite a bit).
+They're something of an investment, even direct from the factory—and that's not including packaging, quality control, shipping everything from the factory halfway around the world, or everything to bring it to market (which is still quite a bit).